-After the passing of Shah Abbas, in 1629, Persia fell into disarray and the state interest in carpet making receded.
-With the selling power of English merchants, rugs continued to be important trade goods for the next two centuries.
+However, after the passing of Shah Abbas, in 1629, Persia fell into disarray and the state interest in carpet making receded.
+However, with the selling power of English merchants, rugs continued to be important trade goods for the next two hundred and fifty years.
 Nearly co-incident with the Safavids in Persia, the Mughul kings of India began to make court carpets.
 Persian weavers were brought to Lahore and later wool and dyes through the East India Company.
 No doubt that the British had great influence in the beginnings of rug making in India.
 However, the tradition of village weaving was not in place in India, as it had been in Turkey and Persia, so carpets were not yet in sufficient quantity to become an export product.

-Rug production and sales waxed and waned in the 17th and 18th centuries effected by both demand and supply fluctuations.
-In 1722 Afghans invaded and overtook Persia, destroying the court factory system of rug making.
+Rug production and sales waxed and waned for the next hundred or so years from both demand and supply fluctuations.
+In 1722 Afghans invaded and overtook Persia destroying the court factory system of rug making.
 The production of carpets nearly stopped and rug making reverted to a village craft system.
-Likewise, in Turkey the Ottoman Empire was in slow decline and the rugs that made it to the bazaars of the main trading city, now known as Istanbul, were often tribal and no longer demanded in Europe.
-During most of the 18th century the European powers were warring with each other and plunder supplanted trade as the way merchants supported themselves.
+Likewise, in Anatolia the Ottoman Empire was in slow decline and the rugs that made it to the bazaars of the main trading city, now known as Istanbul, were often tribal and no longer demanded in Europe.
+During the 18th century the European powers were warring with each other and plunder supplanted trade as the way merchants supported themselves.

 For those few families who could afford home furnishings in 18th century Europe, the fashion moved away from the oriental look and towards the arts of the Rococo movement.
-In France rugs were hand knotted in the Savonnerie manufactory which was under the strict control of the French court until 1768.
-Savonnerie rugs were among the greatest of diplomatic gifts and courts across Europe coveted them.
-After 1768, though, there are records of private companies making the popular French rugs and tapestries.
-Some early carpets imitated Persian rugs, but very soon the Savonnerie rugs became purely French designs, with a dark blue or brown field framing a medallion and densely massed flowers in bouquets of soft pastel colors.
+In France rugs were hand knotted in the Savonnerie manufactory which remained under the strict control of the French court until 1768 and these rugs were among the greatest of diplomatic gifts.
+After 1768 there are records of private companies making the popular French rugs and tapestries of that period.
+Some early carpets imitated Persian rugs, but very soon the Savonnerie rugs became purely French designs, originally with a dark blue or brown field framing a medallion and densely massed flowers in bouquets of soft pastel colors.
 Beyond the royals and few wealthy families, however, demand was thin and died with the French Revolution in 1789.
 There were also court inspired productions in Spain and in England, the latter of which became the foundation for the Arts and Crafts movement of the late 19th century.
-Also, in the English town of Kidderminster, the first steam-powered loom rugs were made just after 1790 and proliferated over the next century.
+Also, in the English town of Kidderminster, the first steam-powered loom rugs were made just after 1790 and proliferated throughout the next century.